sogaiu/janet-pegdoc/README.md

        pdoc [option] peg-special
 View peg information.

+  -h, --help         show this output

   -d, --doc          show doc
   -x, --eg           show examples

-  -h, --help    show this output
+  --bash-completion  output bash-completion bits --raw-all          show all names to help completion

 With a peg-special, but no options, show docs and examples.
 If any of "integer", "string", or "struct" are specified as the